 - Short supply of developers, which spells hefty pay demands

-- Companies having insufficient data for research and analytics
+- Companies have insufficient data for research and analytics

 Enter AI-as-a-Service; with cloud services, AI is no more accessible, and companies can gather and store unlimited data.